alyssahernandez/tech-elevator-notes/jan28.md

 Steps:
 1) write filename.java using a text editor like vscode
-2) use eclipse, an IDE to compile the code to get byte code
+2) use eclipse, an IDE to compile the code to get byte code (javac)
 3) byte code is interpreted by the JVM to machine language

 ## Example of a Java Class